Tornadoes strike Arkansas, Illinois; 4 dead, dozens injured

 At least one person was killed and more than two dozen were hurt, some critically, in the Little Rock area, authorities said.
 The town of Wynne in northeastern Arkansas was also devastated, and officials reported two dead there, along with destroyed homes and people trapped in the debris.

-Authorities said a theater roof collapsed during a tornado Friday night in Belvidere, Illinois, and that injuries have been reported.

-Authorities said a theater roof collapsed during a tornado in Belvidere, Illinois, killing one person and injuring 28.
+Authorities said a theater roof collapsed during a tornado in Belvidere, Illinois, killing one person and injuring 28, five of them severely.
 The Belvidere Police Department said the collapse occurred as a heavy storm rolled through the area and that calls began coming from the theater at 7:48 p.m.
 It said that an initial assessment was that a tornado had caused the damage.

 The collapse occurred at the Apollo Theatre during a heavy metal concert in the town located about 70 miles (113 kilometers) northwest of Chicago.

-Belvidere Fire Department Chief Shawn Schadle said 260 people were in the venue at the time.
+Belvidere Fire Department Chief Shawn Schadle said 260 people were in the venue.
 He said first responders also rescued someone from an elevator and had to grapple with downed power lines outside the theater.

 Belvidere Police Chief Shane Woody described the scene after the collapse as “chaos, absolute chaos.”